Special Opportunities and Programs

 Students who successfully complete field training are eligible for the Professional Officer Course.
 Academic credit may be obtained for field training.

 Uniforms and Textbooks

 Naval ROTC was founded at Miami in 1946.
-With satisfactory completion of naval science and bachelor's degree requirements, graduates are commissioned either Ensign, United States Navy Reserve, or Second Lieutenant, United States Marine Corps Reserve.
+With satisfactory completion of naval science and bachelor's degree requirements, graduates are commissioned either an Ensign in the United States Navy Reserve, or Second Lieutenant in the United States Marine Corps Reserve.

 All NROTC programs are open to men and women.
-You may qualify for a scholarship program, college program, or two-year program.
+You may qualify for the scholarship program, college program, or two-year program.

-Students admitted to Miami as midshipmen in the scholarship program receive a monthly subsistence allowance of $250 per month for their freshman and sophomore years, $300 per month for their junior year, and $350 per month for their senior year.
-The student also receives a $250 allowance each semester for the purchase of textbooks.
+Students admitted to Miami as midshipmen in the scholarship program receive a monthly subsistence allowance and an allowance each semester for the purchase of textbooks.
 The Navy pays all registration and general fees, all tuition ( in state or out of state), all instructional fees, provides all naval science textbooks, and furnishes all uniforms.

 Between academic years, midshipmen participate in summer training periods held throughout the world.
 During these training periods, you are furnished all meals, housing, medical care, travel expenses, and military pay.
 Upon commissioning, you serve a minimum of four years on active duty.

 You can major in any field of study leading to a bachelor's degree; you can choose Navy option, Navy nurse option, or Marine Corps option.